Language: EN

 • And so on…

-These bits are known as Flags, or state indicators.
+These bits are known as Flags, or status indicators.
 They are specific bits in a register that indicate certain conditions or results after executing an instruction or operation.

-This is a convenient way to reduce the amount of memory required and improve the speed of calculations.
-But, on the other hand, it forces us to have mechanisms to check only a group of bits.
+This is a convenient way to reduce the amount of memory needed and improve the speed of calculations.
+But conversely, it forces us to have mechanisms to check only a group of bits.

 What are masks

-A mask is a sequence of bits, where each bit acts as “a switch” that activates or deactivates the corresponding position in the target data.
+A mask is a sequence of bits, where each bit acts as a selector or “switch” that activates or deactivates the corresponding position in the target data.

-Then we can play with AND and OR to perform actions on a binary number, using this mask to act only on the part that interests us.
+Then we can play with AND and OR to execute actions on a binary number, using this mask to act only on the part that interests us.

 The simplest case is to use a mask to read a subset of bits from a register.
-To do this, we are going to apply our mask to the register with an AND operation.
+To do this, we will apply our mask to the register with a AND operation.

-• Values that are 0 in the mask are removed
+• The values that are 0 in the mask are eliminated

-• Values that are 1 in the mask have the same value as in the register.
+• The values that are 1 in the mask have the same value as they had in the register.

-For example, to extract a bit field from a variable, we can create a mask with ones in the positions corresponding to the field we want to extract and zeros in the other positions.
+For example, to extract a field of bits from a variable, we can create a mask with ones in the positions corresponding to the field we want to extract and zeros in the other positions.

 variable = 10110110 // 8-bit variable